-Our main criticism is the airflow vent.
+Our main criticism of the Rhino is the airflow vent.
 It uses a twist style cap, which is greatly preferred over the push pin style plugs, but it had an unusually cheap and frustrating plastic connection piece that keeps the cap from being lost.

 While great in theory, this cheap connection piece was poorly designed and frequently gets twisted up against the main body when you open the air valve.
 We didn’t worry too much, because even if this retainer piece broke (or you intentionally broke it), the threaded cap isn’t likely to be lost.